spencertiberi/manual50/notes/thecs50apclassroom.md

 #### After the AP Exam
 - Some teachers have students:
-  - build upon their Create Task project
+  - Build upon their Create Task project
-  - create walkthrough videos
+  - Create walkthrough videos
-  - go into other topics like mobile app development
+  - Go into other topics like mobile app development

 ### Additional Info
 - Test review is integrated throughout the year.